Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Preliminaries

-We consider loss functions of an algorithm in an algorithm family on an instance, defining $l(I, \pmb{\alpha})$ as the loss of the algorithm with the parameters fixed to $\pmb{\alpha} \in \mathcal{P}$ on instance $I\,.$ We also define the dual of a loss function.
+Now, we formally define the preliminaries for our study of the improving multi-armed bandits problem in the data-driven algorithm design framework following prior work on stochastic bandits~\cite{sharma2025offline}.
+We consider loss functions of an algorithm in an algorithm family on an instance, defining $l(I, \pmb{\alpha})$ as the loss of the algorithm with the parameters fixed to $\pmb{\alpha} \in \mathcal{P}$ on instance $I\,.$ We also define the dual of a loss function.\looseness-1